Anagba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty-switches the current user to the user betty. sudo -i-prints the effective username of the current user.
+su betty-switches the current user to the user betty whoami-prints the effective username of the current user.